 The Challenge of Measuring our Emotions

-The market will be the final judge of whether these devices work or not.
+The market will be the final judge on whether these devices work or not.
 While measuring breathing and heart rates is one way to gauge stress levels, it’s not perfect as it’s still looking at physical indicators as a reflection of your emotional state.

 Not everyone has been successful in this arena – Olive Labs was working on an easy-to-use, inexpensive wearable that measures your stress level.
-It was a hugely successful Indiegogo campaign, reaching 181% of it’s funding level, and then abruptly shut down at the end of May 2015.
+It was a hugely successful Indiegogo campaign, reaching 181% of its funding level, and then abruptly shut down at the end of May 2015.

 Despite the beautiful design and functionally of their wearable band, the funding was apparently not enough to complete development.

 Wearing your Heart on your Sleeve